brianalbin3/frontend-nanodegree-arcade-game/README.md

 ## Description

 This is a ripoff of the game frogger.
+I took an engine created by someone else and created the game logic and player/enemy movement as well as expanded the engine to include collision detection amount other changes.

 ## Install

-Download from https://github.com/brianalbin3/frontend-nanodegree-arcade-game then open index.html in your web browser to begin!
+Download from [here](https://github.com/brianalbin3/frontend-nanodegree-arcade-game) then open index.html in your web browser to begin!

 ## How to Play